Petraea/ldap-wxpython/Description.md

     dc=nurdspace,dc=nl
 All objects can be uniquely identified by their Distinguished Name (DN).

+At the present time there are no 'good' Window-based LDAP browsers available for Linux.
+The aim of this project is to provide a simple, robust browser and editor.

 # Window description

 The main display should be split into two sides - the left side as a tree browser, whilst the right side is an information panel about the selected object.